Care Home Health related deaths

 Greater Manchester Integrated Care

-Concerns summary A patient remained in an unsuitable acute hospital due to a lack of care beds.
+Concerns summary (AI summary) A patient remained in an unsuitable acute hospital due to a lack of care beds.
 Poor information sharing between authorities also failed to recognize a safeguarding risk, endangering residents and staff.

 Norma Kyte